sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 # Conclusion

-In this blogpost, we extended previous studies to investigate whether current ML models learn 4 fundamental visual properties that emerge in toddlers.
+In this blogpost, we have extended previous studies to investigate whether current ML models learn 4 fundamental visual properties that emerge in toddlers.
 While we did not observe major effects of the training setup (supervised, adversarial, self-supervised...), we